tamersp25/docs/docs/glossary.md

 See [docker.com](https://www.docker.com/).

 #### Engine
-> A processing algorithm that takes some data in and outputs some insights or calculations regarding that data.
+> An algorithm that takes some data in and outputs some insights or calculations regarding that data.
-Veritone has three types of engines: Aggregator, Cognition and Ingestion.
+Veritone has three main types of engines: [cognition](#cognition), [aggregator](#aggregator-engine), and [ingestion](#ingestion).

-#### Engine Training
-> The technique of giving an engine a [library](#dataset) that will "teach" the engine to (ideally) produce better results.
+More information can be found in the [engines](engines/) section of this site.

 #### Engine Processing Mode
-> The way in which an engine can consume data: [segment](#segment-engine-mode) or [stream](#stream-mode).
+> The way in which an engine consumes data: either by [segment](#segment-engine-mode) or by [stream](#stream-engine-mode).

 #### Entity
-> Represents an aggregation of assets (Entity Identifiers) for a defined concept, such as a person, company, organization, advertising campaign, type of object, etc.
+> A record of a defined concept, such as a person, company, organization, advertising campaign, type of object, etc. in a [library](#library).
+Each entity is given an ID, which can be referenced by engines and other parts of aiWARE.
+Each entity can have one or more identifiers (i.e. picture of a face, audio clip) that can be used to train engines to find that entity.

 #### GraphQL
 > A query language for APIs and a runtime for fulfilling those queries with your existing data.
+See [graphql.org](https://graphql.org/) for more information.

 #### Ingestion
-> Refers to bringing external data into the Veritone platform where it can be processed.
+> Refers to bringing external data into aiWARE where it can be processed.
 [Adapters](#adapter) are docker containers that ingest data into aiWARE.
-Data may be in the form of a file or stream.
+Data may be in the form of a file or [stream](#stream-engine-mode).

 #### Job
 > A list of [tasks](#task) to run against a piece of data.

 #### Library
 > A collection of named [entities](#entity), along with files that act as identifiers for those entities.
-Libraries are used to [train engines](#engine-training).
+Libraries allow engines to tag their results with entity IDs that point to a specific person, place, thing, etc. rather than just using textual descriptions.
+To make an engine aware of a library, it must be [trained](#training) against that library.
+More information can be found in the [libraries](libraries/) section of this site.

 #### Manifest
 > A JSON-formatted text file that describes the characteristics of an engine [build](#build).